huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-##  STATE THE FUNCTION OF THE SKELETAL SYSTEM
+## WHAT'S THE FUNCTION OF THE SKELETAL SYSTEM?

 {{% fragment %}}

  S﻿keletal system helps provide movement, protection and support.

  {{% /fragment %}}

 - - -